janetjoywilson/janetjoywilson.github.io/_posts/2016-09-02-Can-you-Canoe.md

 Their sober wishes never learn'd to stray;
 Along the cool sequester'd vale of life
 They kept the noiseless tenor of their way.

+Did you know [Far from the Madding Crowd](https://en.wikipedia.org/wiki/Far_from_the_Madding_Crowd_(2015_film), written in 1874 and his fourth novel, has been made into a film four times!
+The most recent is a 2015 British-American romantic drama film directed by Thomas Vinterberg and starring Carey Mulligan, Matthias Schoenaerts, Michael Sheen, Tom Sturridge and Juno Temple.

 ## naturally yours